egorbaty/draft-httpbis-secondary-server-certs/draft-egorbaty-httpbis-secondary-server-certs.md

 {::boilerplate bcp14-tagged}

-# Discovering Additional Certificates at the HTTP/3 Layer {#discovery}
+# Discovering Additional Certificates at the HTTP Layer {#discovery}

 A certificate chain with proof of possession of the private key corresponding to the end-entity certificate is sent as a sequence of `CERTIFICATE` frames (see